animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode offers a dedicated `local-region` element for creating local Regions.
+Spring Data for GemFire offers a dedicated `local-region` element for creating local Regions.
 Local Regions, as the name implies, are standalone, meaning that they do not share data with any other distributed system member.
 Other than that, all common Region